12. Data frames#

 The latter called simplify2array automatically.
 Thus, the result is a matrix.

-On the other hand, the standardisation of all the numeric features can be performed, e.g., via a call:
+On the other hand, the standardisation of all numeric features can be performed, e.g., via a call:

 iris_sample[] <- Map(function(x) {